dysonltd-zz/gts/README.md

 ## Documentation

-In addition to the __help__ tool that can be compiled alongside the app, the documentation can be found in this wiki.
+In addition to the __help__ tool that can be compiled alongside the app, the documentation can be found in the [Wiki](https://github.com/dysonltd/gts/wiki).

 ## License